Archive-WP/WattpadAPIDocumentation/General/Query_Construction.md

 However, `limit` and `offset` can be manually used to gain greater control over how what data is requested from the Wattpad API.

-`offset` specifies how far into the list the returned values should start from, the default value is `offset` is not used is 0. \
+`offset` specifies how far into the list the returned items should start from. \
 **Note: `offset` is zero-indexed**

 `limit` specifies the maximum number of items that will be returned.